cscart/docs/en/user_guide/addons/eBay/ebay_templates.rst

     .. important::

         The value of the **International shipping service** setting isn't exported to eBay.
-Please specify international shipping service directly on eBay.
+Please specify international shipping service on the eBay side.

 *   Specify the time it will take to deliver a product to customer in the **Dispatch days** field